 - As discussed in Chapter 4 of this plan, the greenhouse gas (GHG) inventory identifies transportation and building heating and cooling as the region's highest emitting sectors. - Chapter 6 discusses the key criteria identified by stakeholders for evaluating priority climate actions, including Feasibility, Impact, Affordability, and Equity. - The legal and policy framework addressing climate emissions within Massachusetts is explored in Chapter 3.
 The findings of the economic and fiscal analysis are included in Chapter 2, Chapter 4, and later in this chapter, demonstrating that investments in retrofitting buildings with air source heat pumps and transitioning to EVs are among the strategies which will have near-term returns for both individuals and the region.

-SECTOR GOALS AND STRATEGIES DATABASE

-Strategies, actions, and steps that contribute to achievement of the housing and development, transportation, energy, natural resources and working lands, and community goals are included in a comprehensive database at <coming soon>.

-PRIORITY STRATEGIES

-The following mitigation and adaptation strategies emerged to broadly characterize the areas where the region should focus its climate action efforts (in some cases the strategies represent a consolidation of the strategies discussed with the stakeholder groups).
+SECTOR GOALS AND STRATEGIES DATABASE Strategies, actions, and steps that contribute to achievement of the housing and development, transportation, energy, natural resources and working lands, and community goals are included in a comprehensive database at <coming soon>.
+PRIORITY STRATEGIES The following mitigation and adaptation strategies emerged to broadly characterize the areas where the region should focus its climate action efforts (in some cases the strategies represent a consolidation of the strategies discussed with the stakeholder groups).
 A list of the priority strategies is provided below, in no particular order, followed by a brief description of each strategy that itemizes some of the actions needed to move forward.
 The complete database of strategies and associated actions and steps can be found at <coming soon>.

-Reduce energy

-consumption and

-strive towards

-Net Zero Energy

-Building

-Promote efficient land use policies and development patterns that protect the nature and character of the region
+Reduce energy consumption and strive towards Net Zero Energy Building Promote efficient land use policies and development patterns that protect the nature and character of the region Address vulnerabilities in public infrastructure and in the road network, including adapting critical transportation infrastructure for climate change impacts Identify approaches to managing development in coastal resource areas region-wide

-Address

-vulnerabilities in

-public infrastructure

-and in the road

-network, including

-adapting critical

-transportation

-infrastructure for

-climate change

-impacts

-Strategies to focus the region's climate action efforts

-Generate and increase the use of safe, reliable, and clean energy

-Reduce vehicle miles traveled and support low and no carbon transportation options

-Accelerate the electrification of the transportation system

-Increase

-education and

-communications

-about climate

-change

-mitigation and

-adaptation

-options
+Address vulnerable buildings and structures threatened by flooding and erosion through retrofits and relocation PRIORITY STRATEGIES

+Adaptation and mitigation strategies Generate and increase the use of safe, reliable, and clean energy Reduce vehicle miles traveled and support low and no carbon transportation options Accelerate the electrification of the transportation system Reduce emissions by increasing protected open space, including enhancing carbon storage and sequestration in forests, wetlands, and soils Increase education and communications about climate change mitigation and adaptation options Support increases in municipal capacity and provide technical assistance
-REDUCE ENERGY CONSUMPTION AND STRIVE TOWARDS NET ZERO ENERGY BUILDING

-The built environment is one of the most significant sources of GHG emissions on Cape Cod, largely due to heating with fuel oil, natural gas, and propane.
+REDUCE ENERGY CONSUMPTION AND STRIVE TOWARDS NET ZERO ENERGY BUILDING The built environment is one of the most significant sources of GHG emissions on Cape Cod, largely due to heating with fuel oil, natural gas, and propane.
 Air conditioning needs are another large energy demand, with most of the electricity for cooling coming from non-renewable sources at the present time.
 Exacerbating the demand to heat and cool is an older and inefficiently insulated building stock.
 The region can take advantage of opportunities to improve energy conservation, heating and cooling efficiency, and transition to non-fossil fuel sources of energy to reduce emissions and, in many instances, save money.
 Several actions can support these strategies, with different actions appropriate for the non-residential and residential building stock.
 Non-Residential: